Homeschool High School Freebies

 An IEP (Individualized Education Plan) is a great place to keep track of ALL your student’s records, even in the high school years.

-IEPs not only helps parents track the individual progress of their student but also helps create a comprehensive overview of the tools and/or interventions your student requires for optimal successful learning.
+IEPs not only help parents track the individual progress of their student but also help create a comprehensive overview of the tools and/or interventions your student requires for optimal successful learning.
 Check out the list to the left as a guide for developing your own homeschool IEP.

 *HSLDA members may access sample IEP’s and an IEP template.
-Additionally, the HSLDA Special Needs Consultants will assist parent-teachers in developing and drafting an individualized home education plan.
+The HSLDA Special Needs Consultants will assist parent-teachers in developing and drafting an individualized home education plan.

 **THSC (Texas Home School Coalition) offers their members an IEP Generation Tool that is simple and easy to use.

 Some states have required core subjects.
-As you are planning high school for your homeschooled high school student, make sure to check with your state homeschool organization to see if there are any subjects you are required to teach.
+As you are planning high school for your homeschooled high school student, check with your state homeschool organization to see if there are any subjects you are required to teach.

 When reviewing your state law, also check to see if there are any specific allowances for a student’s cognitive ability to determine the level of instruction in those subject(s) AND if substitutions can be added into a transition plan for a student with special needs.